Summer Camps Investigating Ecology in Neighborhood and City Environments

 The 2015 summer camps included a week with Nottingham High School, a SCSD Smart Scholars, Early College High Schools that ESF is working with through the SCSD's two NY State Department of Education Grants.
 The summer program with Nottingham helps build interest in science and the students from Nottingham can explore science further and earn credits from SUNY-ESF through the ESF in the High School Program during the school year.
 This summer also included the third offering of the All Hands on Science program in collaboration with the Syracuse City School District.
 The All Hands on Science Program featured a schedule of activities developed by the Science Corps and run in collaboration with several SCSD teachers.

-This year's SCIENCE program highlights included fish surveys in Onondaga Lake, animal footprint casts, phase change chemistry, entomology, alternative energy projects, stream ecology, a program with NY State Parks on the American Hart's Tongue Fern, investigations of the gray and black squirrel morphs, and activities on ESF's campus.
+This year's SCIENCE program highlights included fish surveys in Onondaga Lake, animal footprint casts, phase change chemistry, entomology, alternative energy projects, stream ecology, invasive species education and removal at Green Lakes State Park, and activities on ESF's campus.

 The ESF SCIENCE summer camp program achieves several of the targets outlined by the College's Vision 2020: A Better World Through Environmental Discovery and exposes Syracuse middle school students to science and environmental education.
 ESF SCIENCE, situated in local green spaces such as Elmwood Park and the Onondaga Creek corridor, helps students be more aware of urban environmental issues and motivates them to become involved in determining the outcomes of environmental problem solving.
 In addition, students are involved in service-learning projects that promote environmental stewardship, as students take pride in maintaining and improving the environment for their communities.
 Students learn in local green spaces that are relevant to their lives, a critical key for cultivating and sustaining interest in science during the middle school years and beyond.
 Our goal is to enrich student science learning using inquiry, experiential, and critical thinking approaches in the urban environment.